-Women were finally admitted as members in 1989, and in 2005 the Society elected its first woman president, Natalie T. Pray, and its first woman chaplain, The Reverend Philippa Turner of the Church of the Heavenly Rest in Manhattan.
+Women were finally admitted as members in 1989, and in 2005 the Society elected its first woman president, Natalie T. Pray, alongside its first woman chaplain, The Reverend Philippa Turner of the Church of the Heavenly Rest in Manhattan.

 Today, St. George’s Society provides two major forms of assistance to disadvantaged people of British and Commonwealth heritage living in the New York area through its Beneficiary Program for elderly and disabled peopled and its Scholarship Program to assist outstanding students enrolled at Lehman College, part of the City University of New York.

 Beneficiaries with medical problems are referred when possible to St. Luke’s/Roosevelt Hospital, with which St. George’s has been associated for 150 years.
 The Society also provides quality-of-life grants, repatriates persons to the United Kingdom, assists others referred by the British Consulate-General, and provides cremation and interment in one of the Society’s three cemetery plots.

-As a result of this unique record of Charity, St. George’s Society has a close working relationship with the British Consulate-General in New York and for over a century each serving Consul-General has been SGS's Honorary President.
+As a result of this unique record, St. George’s Society has a close working relationship with the British Consulate-General in New York and for over a century each serving Consul-General has been SGS's Honorary President.
 His Royal Highness The Duke of Gloucester became the Society's Royal Patron in 2000.
 He takes an active interest in our work and has met several SGS scholars and beneficiaries on official visits to New York.

 St. George’s acts as an influential network for expatriates and anglophiles in New York and hosts a variety of social Events throughout the year, including the English Ball, the Society’s largest annual fundraiser, the British Societies’ Summer Garden Party and a traditional Christmas luncheon.
 In March 2011, St. George’s Society launched GEORGE, a co-brand for vibrant, dynamic professionals, which has hosted a number of successful fundraisers and attracted many new members to Society.